piresrui/csver/README.md

 `Processor` module stipulates behavior of system as transactions are processed, and should contain all the business logic.

-`DataStore` module should be a blanked implementation of a simple CRUD database for transactions and accounts.
+`DataStore` module should be a blanket implementation of a simple CRUD database for transactions and accounts.

 ![Design](/docs/version_1.jpg)